NATIONAL PARENTS AS TEACHERS DAY

 The concept for Parents as Teachers developed in the 1970s in Missouri.
 There, educators noted that children were beginning kindergarten with varying levels of school readiness.
 Research showed that greater parent involvement is a critical link in the child’s development of learning skills, including reading and writing.

-The day provides tools, resources, and support to parents to better guide them and their children.
+The day provides parents with tools, resources, and support to guide them and their children.

 HOW TO OBSERVE #ParentsAsTeachersDay